craftingforchrist/Legal/rules.md

 14. Senior staff may remove players who are AFK for an extended period to prevent lag.
 15. You must not attempt to uncover or share the world seed.

+### B.1.1 Survival Shopping District Specific
+> These rules apply to all shops within the Crafting For Christ Survival Server Shopping District.

+1. All shops must have a theme.
+> Ensure your shop has a clear and consistent theme.
+This helps maintain an organized and aesthetically pleasing shopping district.
+2. No bases or farms in the shopping district.
+> The shopping district is reserved exclusively for shops.
+Please build your bases and farms outside this area.
+3. No “variety” shops.
+4. Undercutting another user’s shop is allowed but keep it to a minimum.
+> While competitive pricing is permitted, please be respectful and avoid excessive undercutting.
+5. All shops must be in the shopping district.
+6. No bases directly outside the spawn area.
+Community builds are fine.
+7. Giving away items and “donation/trashcan” chests are allowed, but no free shops.
+> You may give items to other players and set up donation chests, but shops selling items for free in moderate quantities are prohibited.
+8. Staff reserve the right to remove a shop if most of its contents are sold out for over 30 days.
+> Shops that remain empty for extended periods may be removed to make space for active players.
+9. No misleading or scam shops.
+10. Shops can be built anywhere in the shopping district, as long as they do not hinder access to neighboring shops.
+> Be considerate of other players and ensure your shop does not block paths or entrances to nearby shops.

 ## B.2 Mixed Specific
 > These rules apply to the Crafting For Christ Mixed Server.